-This enactment has also heightened the debate about stricter gun control, as many say that the laws currently in place are enough as long as they are properly enforced.
+This enactment has also heightened the debate about stricter gun control, many say that the laws currently in place are enough as long as they are properly enforced.
 Others however, disagree completely.
-Littmann's opinion is that the only additional regulation needed is an exhaustive mental evaluation for all citizens wanting to carry a weapon.
+Littmann said that the only additional regulation needed is an exhaustive mental evaluation for all citizens wanting to carry a weapon.